-The Corporation, directly and indirectly through its subsidiaries, owns and manages approximately 1.1 million acres of freehold timberlands in New Brunswick and Maine and provides management services relating to approximately 1.3 million acres of Crown licensed timberlands in New Brunswick.
-Acadian is a leading supplier of primary forest products, including softwood and hardwood sawlogs, pulpwood and biomass by-products, sold to approximately 90 regional customers throughout Maine, New Brunswick and Quebec.
+The Corporation is one of the largest timberland owners in Eastern Canada and the Northeastern U.S. and has a total of approximately 2.4 million acres of land under management.
+Acadian, directly and indirectly through its subsidiaries, owns and manages approximately 761,000 acres of freehold timberlands in New Brunswick, approximately 300,000 acres of freehold timberlands in Maine and provides timber services relating to approximately 1.3 million acres of Crown licensed timberlands in New Brunswick.
+Acadian's products include softwood and hardwood sawlogs, pulpwood, and biomass by-products, sold to approximately 90 regional customers.

 Acadian's timberlands have been used for timber production for more than a century and continue to be managed sustainably.
-Annual harvesting has been consistent with long-term forest management plans and the operations in both New Brunswick and Maine are certified under the Sustainable Forestry Initiative® (SFI) program.
+Annual harvesting has been consistent with long-term forest management plans and the operations in both New Brunswick and Maine are certified under the Sustainable Forestry Initiative[®] (SFI) program1.

-Acadian engages in forest management, growing, harvesting, marketing and sales of trees in order to realize value from its timberlands, selling its fibre to regional consumers including lumber mills, pulp and paper mills and other buyers of primary forest products.
-Access to long-term, sustainable, high quality timber resources is important to
+Acadian engages in forest management including planning, growing, harvesting, marketing and sales of trees in order to realize value from its timberlands, selling its fibre to regional consumers including lumber mills, pulp and paper mills and other buyers of primary forest products.
+Access to long-term, sustainable, high quality timber resources is important to Acadian's customers.
+Acadian strives to: (1) harvest timber in a cost-effective manner consistent with sound environmental and sustainable forestry practices; (2) optimize the product mix with effective marketing and merchandising; (3) find new markets for its products; and (4) produce value through HBU (higher and better use) development and other income opportunities.
+Additionally, Acadian provides forest management and harvesting services on a contractual basis (see "Principal Agreements - Crown Lands Services Agreement").

-&lt;sup>1 SFI Marks are registered marks owned by Sustainable Forestry Initiative Inc.
+$^{^1}$ SFI [®] Marks are registered marks owned by Sustainable Forestry Initiative Inc.